-Mera peak (6476m) is the biggest trekking peak in Nepal.
+Mera peak (6,476m) is the most popular trekking peak in Nepal Himalaya.
 It rises to the South of Everest and dominates the beautiful and remote valleys of Hinku and Hongu in Khumbu region.
 The ascent of Mera Peak is approached from the Mera La pass (5415m) on the Northern Face, which connects the unpopulated valley of Hongu with the Hinku valley.
-For the first part you will be trekking through fascinating Sherpa Villages of Lukla, Kothe and Khare all the way to Mera Base Camp (5099m).
+For the first part, you will be trekking through fascinating Sherpa Villages of Lukla, Kothe, and Khare all the way to Mera Base Camp (5099m).

 Mera Peak climb is technically straightforward, with crevasse, snow, and rock to maneuver.
 The Peak provides an outstanding mountain panoramic view including Mt.
 Everest (8848m), Cho-Oyu (8201m), Lhotse (8516m), Makalu (8463m), Kangchenjunga (8,586m), Nuptse (7,855m) and Chamlang (7,319m) amongst many others.
 The peak itself has three pinnacles: Mera North (6,476 meters), Mera Central (6,461 meters) and Mera South (6,065 meters).

 Mera peak Climbing route-Mera peak climbing commences after the exciting flight to Lukla in the morning.
 The flight depends on the weather condition, after having the successful flight to Lukla then trek through the Hinku Valley to Zatra-La (4,600m).
 Once you reach Zatra-La, then keep continuing to Khare where you will have an acclimatize day to ensure the Mera Peak Climbing.
 Sometimes the high camp is set because of the less experienced climber otherwise we can take the Summit from the base camp.